For some hearing challenges, hearing aids aren’t quite enough.

-That’s why we are proud to introduce our new cochlear implant audiologist, Dr. Rhonda who brings a wealth of experience and passion for helping patients achieve better hearing through advanced cochlear hearing implant technology.
+Our entire team is so proud to have Dr. Rhonda, our cochlear implant audiologist with a wealth of knowledge and a contagious passion for helping patients hear better through advanced cochlear implant solutions.

 Berkeley’s Leading Cochlear Implant Specialist

-Dr. Rhonda Labib has joined the Berkeley Hearing Center as a clinical audiologist.
+Dr. Rhonda Labib is Berkeley Hearing Center’s clinical audiologist and cochlear implant specialist.
 She holds a bachelor of science in biology and communication disorders from Biola University and earned her Doctorate of Audiology from the University of the Pacific in 2022, graduating summa cum laude.

 Specializing in cochlear implants and bone-conduction devices, Rhonda’s passion lies in leveraging cutting-edge technology to improve hearing and quality of life for her patients.
 Her clinical expertise spans diagnostics to rehabilitation, serving pediatric to geriatric populations in both private practice and hospital settings.
 In her most recent role at a major Bay Area hospital, she led the cochlear implant program, working closely with her surgeon to develop and implement innovative protocols and provide comprehensive multi-disciplinary care to patients with complex needs.

 Rhonda’s spark for audiology was shaped by her international volunteer work with refugees suffering from blast-related hearing loss.
 This experience instilled in her a deep dedication to overcoming cultural and societal barriers in hearing healthcare.
-Her mission is to provide accessible, empathetic, and high-quality care, which is what led her to Berkeley Hearing Center.
+Her mission is to provide accessible, empathetic, and high-quality care, which is what led her to our team.

 Outside of work, Rhonda enjoys the simplicities of being a Bay Area native.
 She loves to explore diverse outdoor scenery and find new trails to hike, discover new hidden gems of cultural food spots, and simply find new ways to relax and appreciate the city and nature that surround her.
-Her love for the region fuels her commitment to serving the East Bay community at the Berkeley Hearing Center.
+Her love for the region fuels her commitment to serving the East Bay community.

-They work by bypassing damaged parts of the cochlea to directly stimulate the auditory nerve, providing greater access to speech information for both children and adults.
+They bypass damaged nerves in the cochlea to stimulate the auditory nerve directly, providing greater speech clarity and stronger hearing for both children and adults.

-Cochlear implants consist of two main components: an internal electrode array and an external sound processor.
-The internal electrode array is surgically inserted into the cochlea, while the external sound processor is worn behind the ear.
+Cochlear implants are made of two main components: the internal electrode array, surgically inserted into the cochlea, and the external sound processor, which is worn behind the ear.

-This processor captures sound, converts it into electrical signals, and sends the signals to the internal electrode array, which then stimulates the auditory nerve.
+The processor captures sound and converts it to electrical signals that get sent to the internal electrode array, which then stimulates the auditory nerve to signal the brain of incoming sound.

-The brain interprets these signals as sound, allowing individuals with severe hearing loss to perceive speech and environmental noises more clearly.
+Cochlear implants are remarkable little devices that allow individuals with a severe to profound hearing loss to perceive speech and environmental noises clearer.

 Frequently Asked Questions About Cochlear Implants